 If you’ve ever dealt with depression or anxiety, you know that it can be all-consuming.
 I’ve suffered from depression since my teenage years, so I know firsthand how awful it is.
 Every day is a constant battle between your higher self and your inner demons.

-More than 17 million adults suffer from depression each year, with higher prevalence among women (8.7 percent, compared with 5.3 percent for men), according to the National Institute of Mental Health.
-Additionally, depression hits young adults the hardest of any demographic, with over 13 percent of adults age 18 to 25 suffering from a major depressive episode.
+More than 21 million adults suffer from depression each year, with a higher prevalence among women (10.5 percent, compared with 6.2 percent for men), according to the National Institute of Mental Health.
+Additionally, depression hits young adults the hardest of any demographic, with 17 percent of adults aged 18 to 25 suffering from a major depressive episode.

 At some point, you may engage in therapy or try holistic measures to combat your depression, but that may not be enough to help in severe cases.
 You may wonder whether it’s the right time to get medication, and what the process and costs are.
 Well…